gojekfarm/beast/README.md

 Kafka to BigQuery Sink

-Note: Until not in production use `latest` tag for docker images
+Note: Until not in production use `latest` tag for docker images.
+Also, we don't support Struct protobuf fields.

 ### Setup:
 Run `cp env/sample.properties env/local.properties` and update the values